yue04w/Clothing-warehouse-final-project/README.md

 # Clothing-warehouse-final-project
-This is a clothing warehouse management system project for web application course.
+This is a clothing warehouse management system project.

+Used:
+- HTML
+- CSS
+- Bootstrap
+- Spring Boot